 - Work with government agencies to ensure that land use, transportation and other policies are in accordance with implementing the CCMP.

 - Communicates regularly with a wide variety of audiences on watershed restoration.

 - Develop annual workplans and budgets.
 Write contracts and track grant expenses.

 - Other tasks as assigned by the Executive Director.

 Knowledge, Skills, and Abilities

 - Knowledge of current practices, principles and technological developments of watershed management and water quality restoration.

-- Skill in operating or managing the operation of watershed nutrient loading models.
+- Knowledge of watershed nutrient loading models.